 Congressional Activity

-• In June 2024, U.S. Senator Peter Welch (D-VT) organized a sign-on letter to Secretary of State Antony Blinken urging swift action to address the alarmingly high visa denial rate affecting students from the Global South, particularly Africa.
+• On July 3, 2024, U.S. Senator Peter Welch (D-VT) organized a sign-on letter to Secretary of State Antony Blinken urging swift action to address the alarmingly high visa denial rate affecting students from the Global South, particularly Africa.
 Specifically, the letter requests that the Department of State issue new guidance to consular officers that will help ensure that qualified students from developing countries have an equal opportunity to pursue an education in the United States.

 • On July 27, 2023, U.S. Senators Amy Klobuchar (D-MN) and Jerry Moran (R-KS) introduced the Visa Processing Improvement Act (S. 2632) to expand in-person interview waivers, set timeframes for visa interviews, initiate pilot programs, and improve accountability and transparency among other changes.